hwayne/hacker-test-history/README.md

 ####  002C Have you ever patched binary code?

+Computer programs are hugely complex, with many small details that need to kept consistent in thousands or millions of places.
+Unsurprisingly, computer programmers fairly quickly taught computers themselves to keep track of those details, so a program could be written in a "high level", human-friendly format (the "source code"), and then automatically converted to the "low-level" format the machine could understand.
+Typically, the high-level format is a text file with readable English keywords like "if" and "while", and the low-level format is a sequence of instructions represented by numbers stored as binary.

+When a problem is found in a program, the sensible thing to do is to modify the high-level version, and reconvert it to the low-level format.
+Unfortunately, that's not always possible - sometimes, the original source is lost, or destroyed, or illegal to distribute - and so it is necessary to modify the binary directly.
+This is massively more difficult than modifying the source, since the program is in a very different format, and because a change in one place might require many changes in other places to keep things consistent, changes that would ordinarily be handled automatically during the conversion process.

 ####  002D ...
 While the program was running?

+As well being more difficult to attempt (there are lots of ways to edit a file on disk, editing a program in memory sometimes isn't even possible), this is more difficult to get right.
+If you edit a program on disk, the modified version only needs to be consistent with itself, since a running program will either be the original or the modified version.
+If you edit a program as it's running, the program is a combination of the two, so it the original and modified versions need to be compatible with themselves and with each other.

 ####  002E Have you ever used program overlays?